Samasource/sama-cli/README.md

     task create

 Description:
-    Create tasks from files in a local directory or files in Sama's S3 Bucket.
+    Create a batch of tasks from files in a local directory or files in Sama's S3 Bucket.

 Usage:
     sama task create <localPath or S3Path> [flags]